PrsaGhasemi/taskmanager-core-nest/README.md

 ## Running the app

-#first run this script which is responsible to restart the docker and migrate the prisma
+#First script is responsible for restarting dev container and run prisma migration command
-schema again:

 ```bash
 #restart docker